 Pahalgam is an epitome of natural beauty and a feast to the eyes and soul.
-This serene place is situated in the heart of Kashmir which is known as the ‘heaven on earth’.
-The lush green mountains covered with snow, surrounded by alluring Himalayan ranges, lush green pine forests, vast meadows and a lot more make this place worth visiting once in a lifetime.
+This serene place is situated in the heart of Kashmir is renowned globally as the heaven on earth.
+The herculean mountains covered with snow, lush green pine forests, vast meadows, etc. make this place worth visiting at least once in a lifetime.

-Anyone visiting the state cannot resist going to this epic boon.
-This place is also famous for being the starting point of the annual Amarnath yatra(trip) that is participated by Hindu devotees.
-The mountain trails of Pahalgam run towards the Amarnath cave which is the abode of Lord Shiva and a significant pilgrimage site for Hindus.
-Parallel to it runs the Lidder river which is a gorgeous company to travel with.
+The mountain trails of Pahalgam run towards the Amarnath cave which is the abode of Lord Shiva and a significant pilgrimage site for the Hindus.
+Parallel to it runs the Lidder river which is just too gorgeous to avoid.

-Shifting the focus to the political scenario, Pahalgam being a part of Kashmir, always experienced the after-effects of the political changes that took place in Kashmir.
+Shifting the focus to the political scenario, Pahalgam being a part of Kashmir, always experienced the after-effects of the political changes that took place here.
 Historians claim that Hindus ruled in Kashmir for a very long period beginning from the 11th century.
-In the mid of the 16th century, it was invaded by many Mughal emperors and the most significant among them was the celebrated Mughal emperor Akbar.
+In the mid of the 16th century, it was invaded by many Mughal emperors.
+The most significant among them was the celebrated Mughal emperor Akbar.

-If you are planning to visit someplace amazing in and around Pahalgam then Aru Valley should definitely be on your travel bucket list.
-The lush green grasslands along with the thick and dense forests which are interspersed with modest as well as playful streams of water make this place to be truly amazing.
+Aru Valley.
+If you are planning to visit someplace amazing then Aru Valley should definitely be on your travel bucket list.
+The lush green grasslands along with the thick and dense forests which are interspersed with modest and playful streams of water make this place to be truly amazing.
 River-crossing, paragliding, zorbing, and ziplining are some adventure activities that one can indulge in on a visit to the valley.

-The Lolab Valley is situated in the northern district of the Kupwara of the state of Jammu and Kashmir.
+Lolab Valley.
+The Lolab Valley is situated in the northern district of Kupwara, Jammu and Kashmir.
 This valley is specifically laid with immense charm and beauty of the raw nature.

-The valley is known for its surreal ambiance which it gets from the green meadows, forests, views of snow-capped mountains, and sparkling rivers.
-The valley is 15km from Pahalgam and has been named after a Bollywood film ‘Betaab’ that had Bobby Deol and Amrita Singh in the main lead.
-One can gaze at the deodar trees, the Lidder river, and the pine forest for hours.
+Admire the Beauty of Betaab Valley.
+The valley is known for its surreal ambience which it gets from the green meadows, forests, views of snow-capped mountains, and glistening rivers.
+The valley is 15km from Pahalgam and has been named after a Bollywood film Betaab that had Bobby Deol and Amrita Singh in the lead.
+One can gaze at the deodar trees, the Lidder river, and the pine forest for hours over here.

-Situated over the Lidder River, Kolahoi glacier is also known as a hanging glacier and is specifically known for its amazing and breathtaking views.
+Explore the Kolahoi Glacier.
+Situated over the Lidder River, Kolahoi glacier is also known as a hanging glacier and is specifically known for its breathtaking views.
 Moreover, the only way of reaching this place is through trekking which will certainly make your journey worth remembering.
-Here one can also hire ponies along with the horses for specific stretches of the journey.
+Here one can also hire ponies along with horses for specific stretches of the journey.

 By Air.
 Pahalgam does not have an airport.
 The nearest airport to reach this town is situated in Srinagar which is around 80 km away.
 From the airport, one may take a taxi or a bus to reach Pahalgam.
-The airport receives direct and connecting flights from all parts of the country hence finding flights in your budget and on dates suitable for you will not be problematic.
+The airport receives direct and connecting flights from all parts of the country hence finding flights in your budget and on dates suitable for you would not be a problem.

 By Road.
 There are regular buses to Pahalgam from many states of India specially from the northern states.
-Because Pahalgam is well connected via road network one may also consider going by one’s personal vehicle such as a car or bike.
-Just to give you an idea about the distance here is a piece of information for you.
-To reach Pahalgam by road you have to cover nearly 800, 2100, 2200, and 2900 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Because Pahalgam is well connected via road network one may also consider going by one’s personal vehicle such as a car or a bike.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here